hannahclauson/health-agreements/attack-plan.md

   - is there a way to use linkedin to verify you're a lawyer?
   - or a public registry for identity / prove you passed the bar?
   - would be nice to be able to have lawyers volunteer their time in some capacity
+- Add developer API for access to the information programmatically